Surface-Based Retrieval Reduces Perplexity of Retrieval-Augmented Language Models: Introduction

 By augmenting a language model with a retrieval mechanism, \RETRO, like similar architectures, tries to decouple \emph{memorization} of the training data from the additional \emph{generalization} that comes with increasing the number of parameters.
 In \RETRO, when a chunk of text (a sequence of tokens) has been generated, a dense representation of this chunk is used to retrieve the most similar neighboring chunks from a large retrieval set, based on their L2 distance.
 Having the previously generated chunks and their nearest neighbors in the retrieval set, the auto-regressive language model has now access to an extended context when predicting the next chunk.
 The informativeness of this context depends on the effectiveness of the retrieval method.

 \citet{retro} note that part of \RETRO's performance can be attributed to the token overlap between the generated chunks and the retrieval set.
-Upon further investigation, \citet{norlund-etal-2023-generalization} show that the reduction in loss observed in \RETRO\ ``almost exclusively'' stems from such overlap rather than more sophisticated generalization.
 Our starting point in this paper is the observation that the performance gain is actually \emph{better} explained by such surface-level similarities than by the L2 distance between the dense representations that \RETRO\ uses for retrieval.
-We then replace the semantic retrieval method in \RETRO\ with one based on \BMXXV\ \cite{robertson1995okapi}, a surface-level measure, to exploit the findings in \citet{norlund-etal-2023-generalization} and here.
+This is in line with recent work by \citet{norlund-etal-2023-generalization}, who show that the reduction in loss observed in \RETRO\ ``almost exclusively'' stems from such overlap rather than more sophisticated generalization.
+Based on these findings, we replace the semantic retrieval method in \RETRO\ with one based on \BMXXV\ \cite{robertson1995okapi}, a surface-level measure.
 Our results show that retrieving nearest neighbors using \BMXXV\ during inference leads to a 13.6\% lower perplexity, compared to dense retrieval based on sentence transformers (ST) \cite{reimers-2019-sentence-bert}, a model trained to represent the semantic similarity between sentences.\footnote{The code and the data for this study can be accessed at \href{https://github.com/edoost/retro_bm25}{\texttt{github.com/edoost/retro\_bm25}}.}

 Finding the exact neighbors with \BMXXV\ is costly on large retrieval sets and might not meet the speed requirements of all applications of retrieval-augmented language models.
 We therefore explore a hybrid approach where we first retrieve approximate neighbors using ST representations and then re-rank them using \BMXXV.
 We show that this approach yields 24.7\% of the perplexity reduction we get with \BMXXV-based retrieval, with only minimal computational overhead.